gilbitron/flexmasonry/README.md

 FlexMasonry.init('.grid');
 ```

-FlexMasonry will then convert all `.grid` elements to masonry grids will multiple columns.
+FlexMasonry will then convert all `.grid` elements to masonry grids with multiple columns.

 ## Options